superseriousbusiness/gotosocial/docs/user_guide/settings.md

 # Settings

-GoToSocial provides a settings interface where you can update your post settings, add an avatar and header image, write a bio for your account, and so on.
+GoToSocial provides a settings interface where you can update your post and profile settings, add an avatar and header image, write a bio for your account, and so on.

 You can access the Settings at `https://my-instance.example.com/settings` with your own GoToSocial instance.
-It uses the same OAUTH mechanism as normal clients (with scope: admin), and as such can be accessed from anywhere, separately from your own instance, or ran locally.
-A public installation is available here: [https://gts.superseriousbusiness.org/settings](https://gts.superseriousbusiness.org).
+It uses the same OAuth mechanism as normal clients.

-You will be prompted to log in with your email address and password after providing the instance url (auto-filled when using the page that comes with your instance).
+You will be prompted to log in with your email address and password after providing the instance url.

 ## Profile